Fluids: Essential for life

 As you start looking ahead to breastfeeding, you can consider the extra fluid intake you need during pregnancy to be good practice for the even bigger demands of making breast milk.

 Research shows that while breastfeeding, your need increases even more to keep your own body hydrated and to provide the water required to produce a good supply of milk.
-Aim to drink around 600–700ml extra per day – equivalent to 2 or 3 glasses7.
+EFSA advise to drink around 700ml extra per day when you are breastfeeding – equivalent to 3-4 glasses2.

 Many mums find that as soon as they sit down to breastfeed, they feel thirsty.
 This helpful response can make it easier to stay hydrated with enough fluids to support you both.
 Keep a big glass of water within reach when feeding your baby, day or night.